 For the full article click Read More

-I got this book on audio, I always like to be listening to something while I do the dishes or go to the gym.
+I downloaded this book on audio, I always like to be listening to something while I do the dishes or go to the gym.
 I literally laughed out loud, to myself, in public, like a crazy person, while I was listening to this book.
+The narrator of this book, really mastered Less’ “backwards laugh” and was great with all the accents and different character voices.

 On the surface this is a funny book that follows a man on his trip around the world as he tries to distract himself from his longtime casual boyfriend’s wedding.
 This book is full of sly jokes and hilarious, “lost-in-translation” stories.
 There are also much deeper philosophical elements crafted into the story that contemplate getting older, loss and love.
 What I really enjoyed about this book is that it reads like a collection of short comedies, each taking place in a new exotic location, where the main character is the victim of continual hilarious misadventures.
 This book is a fun, quick read that is subtly complex.